 Wow that text is very small.

 The terrain manager is a quick tool to copy and paste terrain.
 This is useful for map loading systems that require terrain regions and for transferring terrain between projects.
 Details on how to use are in the “User Manual”.

-3D notes is useful for communicating your ideas to your development group.
-At the moment all the features for this tool have not been implemented yet.
-The only feature at the moment is creating text notes.
+3D notes are useful for communicating your ideas to your development group.
+You can create floating text, straight lines, and visualize paths.
 Don’t worry about your notes showing up in-game!
 I’ve got you covered .
 Once you create a note a server script called “NotesRemover” will be created under the “ServerScriptService”.
 This script destroys all the notes and itself once the server starts.
 Details on how to use are in the “User Manual”.

 Not actually a useful tool… unless you consider cursing R15 animations useful.